yasir560/Degree-Detail-/README.md

-This is my univeristy  degree detail  website.
+This is my univeristy  degree detail  website .Some Documents and Sheets are Missing , But Personally it was for practice.